FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 - *TurnToAngleProfiled* that will allow the robot to turn to a specified angle using a Trapezoid Profile trajectory.

 ## PID Controller
 Before looking at the PID controller supplied by the WPI library, it would be useful to get an understanding of what PID control is by watching the [PID Introduction Video by WPI](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/pid-video.html).
-A schematic of WPIlib PIDController is below with a detailed explaination found in the [Introduction to PID](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html) section of the FRC® documentation.
+A schematic of WPIlib PIDController is shown below with a detailed explaination found in the [Introduction to PID](https://docs.wpilib.org/en/stable/docs/software/advanced-controls/introduction/introduction-to-pid.html) section of the FRC documentation.

 ![PID Controller](../../images/Romi/Romi.042.jpeg)